Boilermaker74/Don-t-Lose-Track-Employee-Tracker/README.md

 ![alt-text](assets/Screenshot(97).png)

-Make the directory ‘employee tracker' the working directory.
+Make the directory ‘Employee Tracker' the working directory.
 Type ‘npm install’ to load the required npm packages.
 Finally type ‘node .’ to start the application.
-The process is recorded in the walkthrough video.
+The entire process is recorded in the walkthrough video.

 ## How to Use This Application:
 Use of the application is straight forward.
 Once ‘node .’ is typed in the command line, the welcome banner is displayed.